Introduction

 Internal shading nets, generally found inside glass greenhouses, are characteristically soft and easy to store due to the polyester threads employed in their creation.

-In contrast, external shading nets fitted on greenhouses’ exterior utilize HDPE threads.
+In contrast, external shading nets on greenhouses’ exterior utilize HDPE threads.

 Yet, regardless of the threading difference, both classifications employ the same aluminum foil material.